 With millions of users and billions of searches taking place every day, there are unfortunately numerous privacy breaches occurring all the time.
 And while many of us think that browsing on private or incognito mode will give us that extra element of security, the reality is that this does not give you the level of privacy you think it does.

-We have all had instances when after searching for a product in incognito mode, we open the computer the next day and receive an ad for that exact item.
+We’ve all had instances when after searching for a product in incognito mode, we open the computer the next day and receive an ad for that exact item.

 Search engines like Google, Bing, and Yahoo record your IP address and use tracking cookies to create your digital profile.